Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 It’s probably safe to say, but getting in and out of your home unfettered is probably at the top of your list.
 However, most of the time we don’t think about it.
 Why?
 Because rarely does a key and traditional mechanical lock fail us.
 Save for losing the key or breaking one off in the lock itself.

-However, when considering a smart lock, such as the Gate smart lock, it warrants some deeper evaluation then a simple key and lock scenario.
+However, when considering the best smart lock, such as the Gate smart lock, it warrants some deeper evaluation than a simple key and lock scenario.
 So keep reading my Gate smart lock review to learn more.

 Price: $359 (retail)

 Summary: The Gate is probably the most fully featured smart lock to date, as it includes a video camera, doorbell like functionality, mic, speaker and a keypad all built into one.
 But with that comes the caveat of WiFi only connectivity, which means a shorter battery life.

 This is my third smart lock and from where I sit it’s the most evident that it is just that: a smart lock.
 Why?
 The keypad.
 You just can’t miss it – plus the exterior part of the lock is fairly large in size compared to traditional hardware.
 That said, what I like about the August and the Kevo is that most will be none the wiser that you’ve got a smart lock installed on your home’s front door.
 And while it’s arguably much tougher to “pick” a smart lock, if you’re averse to unwanted attention (on your front door) this may not be the lock for you.
 But honestly, that’s hardly a reason to go forgo a smart lock, as they can provide so much versatility and in turn safety that a traditional lock can’t.
 Interested in a smart key that you can attach to your bag or keys?
 Click the Elgato smart key review.